newsh/pokeGram/README.md

  ![picture1 of telegram_bot](http://i.imgur.com/vYFCmHO.jpg) ![picture4 of telegram_bot](http://i.imgur.com/X7420Jn.jpg)

 ## Installation
-See [instructions] (/docs/instructions.md) for a guide to get your own bot running.
+See [instructions](/docs/instructions.md) for a guide to get your own bot running.

 ## Updating
 Once you have this chat bot running, updating is really easy.